thinkryan/dev-productivity/lessons/zsh.md

 * Choose something
 * Learn about it to some small amount
 * Get good at core utils
+* Take advantage of already built tools that are amazing.

 <br />
 <br />